VirtusLab/git-machete/docs/blog-2.md

 ## Intro

-Good news - git machete 2.0 has been released!

 For those of you not familiar with this nifty tool, I recommend having a quick look at the [previous part of this series (link)](https://medium.com/virtuslab/make-your-way-through-the-git-rebase-jungle-with-git-machete-e2ed4dbacd02) or at least scrolling through the screenshots in that blog post to get a TL;DR kind of understanding of what git machete actually does.